 Other Activities Aimed at Realizing Zero Serious Accidents

 To achieve our aim of zero "serious accidents," which we have defined as including explosions, fires and external leakage/spills of hazardous substances, we are working to enhance disaster prevention management at our chemical plants and power plants.

-In FY2016, we were able to achieve zero serious accidents.
-This result was achieved through activities such as: (1) holding the disaster-prevention diagnostics report meeting, at which administrators of the chemical plants and power plants come together to have a presentation of "Corporate response in the event of a large-scale earthquake" and exchange case studies on the topic of “Eliminating accidents related to disaster prevention”; and (2)holding such steady activities as disaster-prevention study sessions, which target personnel in charge of disaster prevention at business sites and fire-prevention management liaison meetings, which target Group companies, to improve the level of fire prevention by sharing information and other actions.
+In FY2017, we were able to achieve zero serious accidents.
+This result was achieved through activities such as: (1) holding the disaster-prevention diagnostics report meeting, at which administrators of the chemical plants and power plants come together to exchange case studies on "Disaster prevention at Iwakuni Conex Plant” and “Overview of Beacon* and questions regarding its utilization” under the theme of “Disaster prevention training”; as well as (2) implementing steady disaster-prevention activities, which target personnel in charge of disaster prevention at business sites and fire-prevention management liaison meetings, which target Group companies, to improve the level of fire prevention by sharing information and other actions.

 In the future, with the objective of maintaining zero serious accidents, we will strive to further enhance our accident prevention management level.